 Think of fibre as a buffet for your gut microbiota.
 When you eat a variety of fibres from fruits, vegetables, legumes, nuts, seeds, and whole grains, you're feeding a broader spectrum of bacterial species.
 This diversity is a key marker of a healthy gut.

-A low-fibre diet, on the other hand, starves beneficial microbes and can lead to reduced diversity, which has been linked with issues like inflammation, constipation, and even mental health symptoms.
+A low-fibre diet, on the other hand, starves beneficial microbes and can lead to reduced diversity, which has been associated with issues like inflammation and constipation.
 The more varied your fibre intake, the more robust and resilient your microbiome is likely to be.

 Not All Fibre Ferments

-It’s worth noting that not all types of fibre are fermented.
-Some fibres, like sterculia, work by absorbing water and supporting bowel movements without feeding bacteria.
-These non-fermentable fibres are often better tolerated by people with sensitive guts and are used to improve stool consistency without the side effects of gas or bloating.
+It's worth noting that not all types of fibre are fermented.
+Some fibres, like sterculia, work by absorbing water and supporting bowel movements without contributing to gas or bloating.
+These non-fermentable fibres are often better tolerated by people with sensitive guts and are used to support stool consistency and digestive comfort.

 The Bigger Picture

-Adding more fibre to your diet doesn’t just improve digestion.
-It helps shape your entire internal ecosystem, influencing immunity, inflammation, metabolic health, and even brain function through the gut-brain axis.
+Adding more fibre to your diet doesn't just improve digestion.
+It helps shape your internal ecosystem, supporting a healthy, balanced gut environment that benefits your overall wellbeing.

 So next time you load your plate with fibre-rich foods, know that you're not just doing something good for your bowels.
 You're actively supporting a healthier, more balanced gut environment, one that benefits your whole body.